When it comes to interval training, just about everyone out there has an opinion on the best way to do them.

 How can I get Morpheus and start doing Tempo Intervals in my own training?

-If you’re ready to add recovery into your program and start getting more out of every workout, click here to learn how you can get your own Morpheus recovery band now.
+If you’re ready to add smarter interval training into your program and start getting more out of every workout, you can get Morpheus by clicking here.